robindrost/docs-1/docs/customer-api.md

 | Customer     | authorized to do all documented customer requests & all stream request for streams owned by the customer which the API key belongs to. |
 | Stream       | authorized to do all documented stream requests that involve a single stream.                                                          |

+## Rate limits

+The API calls are rate limited to 30 calls per minute per customer.
+This means that it combines the request count for all streams of a customer.
+If this limit is exceded the server will return a response with a 429 HTTP status code.

 ## API Calls

 ### GetAnalytics